-It was later transcribed and translated to Spanish in the early 18th century.
+It was later transcribed and translated into Spanish in the early 18th century.
 Also, note that in scholarly texts many of the gods and goddesses of the vast Maya pantheon have their letter-based designations (like God B or God D).

 - Itzamna – The Ruler of the Heavens

 - Ix Chel – The Mayan Moon Goddess